p2p-today/p2p-project/docs/javascript/tutorial/browser.rst

         <script type="text/javascript" src="./build/browser-min/js2p-browser.min.js"></script>
     </head>

 The two scripts shown are the only required.
-The module will automatically load any other components.
+The library will automatically load any other provided components.

-Including these scripts maps the library to the global object ``js2p``, rather than making you :js:func:`require` it.
+Including these scripts maps the library to the global object ``js2p``.
 Each component is then mapped to a section of ``js2p``.
 So in this example, :js:data:`js2p.base` would be the only included component.

 Caveats
 =======

-1. Browser nodes cannot receive connections.
-This is due to browser policy, not the library.
-This means that at some point you *must* connect to a server node
+1. Browsers cannot receive incoming connections.
+This means that at some point you **must** connect to a server node.
+To avoid confusion, a good practice is to provide your ``addr`` and ``port`` as ``null``.

 #.
-Because of the above, a good practice is to provide your ``addr`` and ``port`` as ``null``
+Browser nodes may **only** be used with the WebSocket transport layer.
+This means that you **must** specify a custom :js:class:`js2p.base.protocol`, where the second argument is ``'ws'``.

 #.
-Browser nodes may *only* be used with the Websocket transport layer.
-This means that you *must* specify a custom protcol, where the second argument is ``'ws'``.
-Support for ``'wss'`` is not yet ready.

-#.
-Scripts must be included in the correct load order.
+Scripts **must** be included in the correct load order.
 This means that dependencies come first.
 As of this document's last update, the preferred order is:

     1. ``js2p-browser-base.js`` (required)
     #. ``js2p-browser-mesh.js``
-    #. ``js2p-browser-sync.js`` AND/OR ``js2p-browser-chord.js``
+    #. ``js2p-browser-sync.js`` and/or ``js2p-browser-chord.js``
     #. ``js2p-browser.js`` (required)

 Example